 Plant Milkweed to attract Monarchs to lay their eggs.

 There are loads of gardening, Milkweed, butterflying and photography sites on Facebook where you can learn and ask questions about everything you ever wanted to know about them for FREE from the safety and security of your very own home.
-You may even see me on there.
+You may even see me there.

 Oh and Dad, if you read this, I still remember to pack down the earth to make my plants feel secure.